panoply/liquify/readme.md

 # Liquify

 Language tooling for the [Liquid Template Language](#).
-Liquify brings modern IDE features to developers working with Liquid and its multiple variations.
+Liquify provides IDE capabilities to developers working with Liquid and its multiple variations.
 Contained in this repository is various packages and modules used by the Liquify text editor extension/plugin available in [VSCode](https://code.visualstudio.com), [Sublime](#) and [Atom](#).

 ###### IMPORTANT